 Take Action for Student Learning (TASL) is a free, non-credit, entirely online course that is open to full-time Penn State faculty of any rank/status who are currently teaching or who have done so recently.
 TASL replaces the Summer Course in College Teaching for Faculty and is offered only during the summer.

-This four-week, largely asynchronous, online course provides an opportunity for faculty from all disciplines to apply the Decoding the Disciplines framework to engage, motivate, and foster deep learning in their students.
-Participants will identify a teaching challenge or particular course topic with which students typically struggle.
+This four-week, online course provides an opportunity for faculty from all disciplines to apply the Decoding the Disciplines framework to engage, motivate, and foster deep learning in their students.
+Participants will identify a specific teaching and learning challenge with which students typically struggle.
 Participants will identify and unpack their own discipline-based knowledge in order to help their students overcome a learning challenge.
 They will then (re)design a learning activity to address the challenge.

 Course Structure and Assignments